derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 ## Subset

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
-As we all know from experience, we only use a small fraction to communicate.
+As we all know from experience, we only use a small fraction of English to communicate.
 JavaScript—and programming languages in general—are no different.

 The question is, why do extra words in a language even exist?
 If it isn't obvious, extra words are useful to those more experienced with a given language or topic.
 They enable concise communication for those in-the-know.
 They enable communicating more with less.
 The tradeoff is a risk of increased complexity as others may be unfamiliar with the words and their meaning.
 The subset approach mitigates this risk.